-Receptor Location Noise Management Level How to Apply Standard Construction Hours - 7.00am to 6.00pm Monday to Friday; 8.00am to 1.00pm Saturday and Evening Period - 6:00pm to 10:00pm Monday to Friday.
+Receptor Location Noise Management Level How to Apply Standard Construction Period - 6:00pm to 10:0 00pm Monday to Friday; 8.00am to 1.00pm Saturday and Evening lay.
 Locations 2 & 3 45 dBA Location 1 49 dBA (39 + 10) The noise affected level represents the point above which there may be some community reaction to noise. i.
 Where the predicted or measured LAeq (15 min) noise level is greater than the noise affected level. ii.
 The proponent should apply all feasible and reasonable work practices to meet the noise affected level.
 The proponent should also inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels and duration, as well as contact details.
 All Residential Receptors Highly Noise affected 75 dBA The highly noise affected level represents the point above which there may be strong community reaction to noise. i.
 Where noise is above this level, the relevant authority (consent, determining or regulatory) may require respite periods by restricting the hours that the very noisy activities can occur, taking into account: ii. times identified by the community when they are less sensitive to noise (such as before and after school for works near schools, or mid-morning or mid-afternoon for works near residences); iii. if the community is prepared to accept a longer period of construction in exchange for restrictions on construction times.
-Outside Normal Constru uction Hours All Residential Locations 1 & 3 38 dBA (33+5) Activities where the NML cannot be achieved with noise controls, should not be conducted outside of hours.
-Receptors Location 2 37 dBA (32 + 5) ii.
-The proponent should also inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels and duration, as well as contact details.
+Outside Normal Constru uction Hours All Residential Receptors Locations 1 & 3 38 dBA (33+5) Activities where the NML cannot be achieved with noise controls, should not be conducted outside of hours.
+Location 2 37 dBA (32 + 5) The proponent should also inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels and duration, as well as contact details.